 Material: 49% nylon, 43% recycled polyester, 4% elastane, 4% x-static nylon | Fit: athletic

 - Can handle virtually any activity

 - Looks like a workout shirt

 Sigh.
 As much as it pains us to say, this $78 (yes, $78) tee from lululemon has become our go-to over the past year: it’s unparalleled in its versatility, functionality and general get-shit-done-in-the-gym-ness.
-Luckily for the penny pitcher, it also often hits lulu’s sale section — that is, if you don’t mind the not-so-popular colorways.
+If that weren’t enough, the new, updated fit improves on the 2.0 model, which means we’ll be back for more as summer shows its sunny face.

 Material: 8-oz.
 53% upcycled cotton, 47% recycled polyester | Fit: tailored